 National University's academic program is rigorous, uncompromising and built on a solid foundation in the basic sciences.
 In addition, we immerse our students in hands-on training in diagnosis and treatment methods.

 Since our academic programs are so demanding at NUHS, we maintain high entry standards for our students.
-Beginning Fall 2013, students entering the doctor of chiropractic (DC) or doctor of naturopathic medicine (ND) programs at National University will be required to have a baccalaureate degree and a minimum GPA of 3.00.
+National is the only chiropractic degree program to require a bachelor's degree and a 3.00 minimum GPA for entry.
+Students in the doctor of naturopathic medicine program at National University are also required to have a baccalaureate degree and a 3.00 minimum GPA.
 Those between a 2.75 and 2.99 may be admitted under an Alternative Admissions Track Plan (AATP).
-National will be the only chiropractic degree program to require a bachelor's degree in addition to the raised GPA requirement.
 Our other programs, likewise, have stringent admission requirements.

 The result?
 The student body at National University is of a higher academic caliber.
 As a result, our students routinely score well above national averages on required board and licensure tests.
 Our graduates continually credit the solid academic foundation they received at NUHS as the reason for their confidence and success.